 This tasty dish is easy to make, and it’s a popular favorite at oíche shamhna (Halloween).
 This simple recipe is an ideal one to make with the kids.
-The word colcannon is from the Gaelic cal ceannann’ which means white-headed cabbage.
+The word colcannon is from the Gaelic cal ceannann,’ which means white-headed cabbage.

-In the past, similar to barnbrack charms were mixed in with the colcannon.
+In the past, similar to barnbrack, charms were mixed in with the colcannon.
 Depending on what charm you found, it was seen as an omen for the future.
 A button meant you would remain a bachelor, and a thimble said you would remain a spinster for the coming year.

-A ring meant you would get married, and a coin meant you would come into wealth.
+A ring meant you would get married, and a coin said you would come into wealth.
 Others filled their socks with colcannon and hung them from the handle of the front door in the belief that the first man through the door would be their future husband.

 Ingredients needed for the Colcannon Recipe